 Year1: P20,000 x 30% = P6,000 First Year Commission + 50% Monthly Bonus (P3,000) + 10% Yearly Bonus (P600) = P9,600 Total Year 1 Earnings

-*Insular Life is unique versus other companies because it provides a bonus of 50% to agents per month as well as a yearly bonus of 10% on top of the 30% product commissions.
+*Insular Life is unique versus other companies because it provides a bonus of 50% to agents per month and a yearly bonus of 10% on top of the 30% product commissions.
 Other companies only give product commissions (30%) but do not give additional 50% bonus and 10% bonus.

 Year 2: P20,000 x 20% = P4,000 Second Year Commission + 50% Persistency Bonus (P2,000) = P6,000 Total Year 2 Earnings